The latest news from the sector Blog

 April 2020 | Platform

-"The automotive industry signs a joint Code of Business Conduct to support the restart of production" CLEPA and ACEA
+Automotive industry signs joint business code of conduct to support restart of production CLEPA and ACEA

-What is the objective of the code of business conduct in relation to COVID19?
+What is the objective of the business code of conduct in response to COVID-19?

-The aim of the code is to successfully exit the coronavirus crisis and this will require the timely sharing of critical and appropriate information, ensuring that all actors in the value chain can plan and act as effectively as possible.
+The objective of the code is to successfully navigate the coronavirus crisis.
+For this, timely exchange of critical and appropriate information is necessary, ensuring that all stakeholders in the value chain can plan and act as effectively as possible.

-"While the safety and well-being of our communities remain the first priority, a timely and well-coordinated industry restart is of paramount importance to mitigate the impact of the COVID19 crisis on society.
-The joint automotive industry code of conduct will make a big difference in this process," notes Sigrid de Vries, Secretary General of CLEPA.
+"While the safety and well-being of our communities remain the top priority, a timely and well-coordinated restart of the sector is of utmost importance to mitigate the impact of the COVID-19 crisis on society.
+The joint automotive industry code of conduct will make a significant difference in this process," noted Sigrid de Vries, Secretary-General of CLEPA.

-What areas does the business code of conduct attack against COVID19?
+What areas does the business code of conduct address in response to COVID-19?

-The Code of Conduct contains chapters on health and safety in the workplace, timely communication, contractual requirements and coordination of the resumption of activity.
+The Code of Conduct includes chapters on health and safety in the workplace, timely communication, contractual requirements, and coordination of activity resumption.

 The health and safety of citizens and employees is a priority.
 Therefore, all actors in the value chain must commit to:

-• discuss, together with the social partners, common criteria, standards and conditions under which employees can safely return to work to restart production.
+• Discuss, along with social partners, common criteria, standards, and conditions for the safe return of employees to work to restart production.

-• ensure excellent communication with employees, install measures for preventive health care, and provide the necessary training.
+• Ensure excellent communication with employees, implement measures for preventive health care, and provide necessary training.

-• share best practices on health and safety with partners along the value chain.
+• Share best practices in health and safety with partners across the value chain.

 Successfully exiting the crisis will require the timely sharing of critical and appropriate information, enabling value chain partners to plan and act as effectively as possible.
-Before and after the process therefore, value chain partners commit themselves to:
+Before and after the process therefore, value chain partners are committed to:

-• provide each other with transparent and credible information on expected demand and inform each other in a timely manner about delays and subsequent deviations.
+• Share transparent and credible information about the forecasted demand with partners in a timely manner, informing each other about delays and subsequent deviations.

-• communicate clearly and transparently with their business partners about actual capacities at production sites, under consideration of safety measures.
+• Communicate clearly and transparently with business partners about actual capacities in production plants, considering safety measures.

-• discuss in good faith with their business partners whether the exceptional situation requires reprioritisation of ongoing projects taking into account limited R&D and plant capacities.
-This may involve revision and/or postponement of project milestones and planning.
+• Engage in good faith discussions with business partners if the exceptional situation requires setting new priorities in ongoing projects, considering limited capacities in R+D and plants.
+This may involve reviewing and/or postponing project milestones and planning.

-All actors in the value chain have a shared responsibility for the continued prosperity of the sector.
-Therefore, the actors in the value chain believe that:
+All value chain actors have a shared responsibility for the continued prosperity of the sector.
+Therefore, value chain actors believe that:

-An orderly restart of production throughout the automotive value chain is impossible without close coordination.
+An orderly restart of production along the entire automotive value chain is impossible without close coordination.
 Therefore, all actors in the value chain are committed to:

-• a timely start-up of production capacities, coordinated between all upstream and downstream partners in a difficult and continuous economic and health environment.
-This refers to projects, production plants as well as logistical capacities and, if necessary, also the consideration of potential critical needs of the parties involved.
+• Commit to a timely start-up of production capacities, coordinated among all previous and subsequent partners in a challenging and continuous economic and health environment.

-• Consider the effects of production shutdowns in one region and the availability of its components for the continuation of production in other parts of the world.
+• Consider the effects of production closures in one region and the availability of components for the continuation of production in other parts of the world.

 Despite the recognised need for broad industry cooperation, all actors in the value chain are fully committed to compliance with applicable competition laws.
 In addition to regular legal review of all coordination and information exchange efforts, the following principles will apply:

-• Commercially sensitive information, including demand, production capacity or downtime or capacity increases, will be limited to partners in the same value chain and are generally not shared with competing value chains. sí.
+• Limit commercially sensitive information, including demand, production capacity, or downtime or capacity increases, to partners in the same value chain, generally not sharing with competing value chains.

-"Our commitment is to come out of the crisis even stronger and all those involved in the value chain have a shared responsibility in managing the revival of the industry in a sustainable way.
-The Code of Business Conduct provides manufacturers and suppliers with essential guidance on the approach needed to overcome the COVID19 crisis," stresses Eric Mark Huitema, Director General of ACEA.
+"Our commitment is to emerge from the crisis even stronger, and everyone involved in the value chain has a shared responsibility in managing the relaunch of the industry in a sustainable manner.
+The Business Code of Conduct provides manufacturers and suppliers with essential guidance on the necessary approach to overcome the COVID-19 crisis," emphasized Eric Mark Huitema, Director General of ACEA.

-As stipulated in the Code, COVID19 represents a global health, social and economic challenge with a potentially serious impact on individuals, companies and countries.
-Minimising the risks to employees and the wider community must always be a top priority.
-Working together against the COVID19 crisis, in a spirit of collaboration and in compliance with applicable competition laws, will lead to the best possible outcomes to protect people and minimise economic harm.
+As stipulated in the Code, COVID-19 represents a global health, social, and economic challenge with a potentially severe impact on people, businesses, and countries.
+Minimizing risks for employees and the community must always have the highest priority.
+Joint efforts against the COVID-19 crisis, with a collaborative spirit and compliance with applicable competition laws, will lead to the best possible outcomes to protect people and minimize economic damage.

 Noticias relacionadas